1st Airborne Division (United Kingdom): Formation history

 The 3rd Parachute Brigade was formed in November 1942 and assigned to the 1st Airborne Division.
 The brigade, under Brigadier Alexander Stanier, comprised the 7th (Light Infantry) Parachute Battalion, previously the 10th Battalion, Somerset Light Infantry, the 8th (Midlands) Parachute Battalion, converted from the 13th Battalion, Royal Warwickshire Regiment, and the 9th (Eastern and Home Counties) Parachute Battalion, formerly the 10th Battalion, Essex Regiment.

 Soon afterwards, the 1st Parachute Brigade left the division, to take part in Operation Torch, the Allied invasion of North Africa and ended up participating in numerous operations in North Africa, including three parachute operations, although it was more often fighting in an infantry role.

 In April 1943, the commander of the 1st Airlanding Brigade, Hopkinson, was promoted to major general and given command of the division in succession to Browning.
-Later that year, the division was deployed to Tunisia for operations in the Mediterranean theatre.
+Later that year, the division was deployed to Tunisia for operations in the Mediterranean theatre, where it would adopt the unofficial battlecry "Waho Mohammed!” from the local Arabs, which was quickly adopted by other British airborne units and would be used all the way through the Battle of Arnhem.
 The 3rd Parachute Brigade and two battalions from the 1st Airlanding Brigade—the 1st Ulster Rifles and 2nd Ox and Bucks—remained behind in England, forming the nucleus of the new6th Airborne Division.

 The 1st Airborne Division was reinforced by the 4th Parachute Brigade, that had been formed in the Middle East during 1942.
 In addition to the 156th Parachute Battalion, which had been raised from British troops stationed in India, it comprised the 10th and 11th Parachute Battalions, which had been raised from troops based in Egypt and Palestine.